McIntosh MR77 Vintage FM Tuner in Wood Cabinet - WOW

 We are very lucky in our area to have some of the best sounding stations in the world, and you better believe we take full advantage.
 If you come to our shop you're likely to hear our local Jazz station WBGO playing from one of our vintage tuners just like this one.

 Sitting just below the renowned McIntosh MR78, this MR77 model provides 99% of the sound quality with a just a few removed features, which most users would never ever use or miss.

-My favorite feature (that's actually not found in the MR78!) is the "magic eye" tube signal strength indicator.
-It's an actual tube-based light emitting component that provides two horizontal light indicators reflecting the signal strength.
-Super cool!
+My favorite feature (that's actually not found in the MR78!) is the "magic eye" indicator.
+It's an actual tube-based light emitting component with two lines that fluctuate indicating multipath reception.
+Super Cool!